teerytko/VO2max/README.md

 # VO2 Max Mask
 Super cool project to build your own VO2 Max mask.
 Your "VO2 Max" is a measure of how much oxygen your body and absorb and use during exercise, read more about it [here](https://www.healthline.com/health/vo2-max#benefits).

 Original idea and detailed build instructions can be found on [Instructable](https://www.instructables.com/Accurate-VO2-Max-for-Zwift-and-Strava/).
+Other designs can be found [here, a UC Davis Med Center project](https://faculty.engineering.ucdavis.edu/knoesen/wp-content/uploads/sites/119/2016/12/OOCOO_WirelessHealthSubmission_Final.pdf) and a [commercial version that costs just under US$6,000](https://vo2master.com/).

 I found the original build instructions comprehensive but fairly dense and disjointed, especially regarding the upgrades by urissel and ivor.
 They were rad, but I was constantly scrolling and refreshing pages to find the next step.